Will Ospreay: Sporadic appearances (2022–2023)

-While still signed with New Japan Pro-Wrestling, Ospreay made his surprise debut for All Elite Wrestling (AEW) on the 8 June 2022 episode of Dynamite, where along with other stablemates Aaron Henare and Kyle Fletcher and Mark Davis of Aussie Open, he attacked Trent Beretta and FTR.
-On the 10 June 2022 episode of Rampage, Beretta and FTR picked up a victory against United Empire's Ospreay and Aussie Open's Davis and Fletcher.
-Ospreay competed in his first singles match at the 15 June special episode of Dynamite, Road Rager, where he defeated Dax Harwood.
-After the match Ospreay and United Empire stablemates attacked FTR and Roppongi Vice once more, only to be interrupted by Orange Cassidy, who stared down Ospreay.
-Soon after a singles match between both men was scheduled for AEW and NJPW's collaborative show Forbidden Door, for Ospreay's newly won IWGP United States Heavyweight Championship.
+While still signed with New Japan Pro-Wrestling, Ospreay made his surprise debut for All Elite Wrestling (AEW) on 8 June 2022 episode of Dynamite, where he, along with United Empire stablemates Aaron Henare, and Aussie Open (Kyle Fletcher and Mark Davis), attacked Trent Beretta and FTR.
+On 10 June 2022 episode of Rampage, Beretta and FTR picked up a victory against Ospreay and Aussie Open.
+Ospreay competed in his first singles match on 15 June special episode of Dynamite, Road Rager, where he defeated Dax Harwood.
+After the match, Ospreay and his United Empire stablemates attacked FTR and Roppongi Vice once more, only to be interrupted by Orange Cassidy, who stared down Ospreay.
+Soon after, a singles match between both men was scheduled for AEW and NJPW's collaborative show Forbidden Door, for Ospreay's newly won IWGP United States Heavyweight Championship.
 At the event, Ospreay successfully defended the title against Cassidy.
 After the match, Ospreay and Aussie Open attacked Cassidy and Roppongi Vice, only to be stopped by Katsuyori Shibata, who attacked the trio.

 On 27 July, the AEW World Trios Championship was revealed, with Ospreay and Aussie Open being named as participants in the tournament to crown the inaugural champions.
 On 24 August, Ospreay and Aussie Open defeated Death Triangle to progress to the semifinals, where they were defeated by The Elite (Kenny Omega and The Young Bucks) on 31 August.
 After the match, United Empire attacked The Elite.

-Ospreay returned to AEW on the 14 June 2023 episode of Dynamite, attacking IWGP United States Heavyweight Champion Kenny Omega at the end of the show, ahead of the two men's upcoming match at Forbidden Door.
-On the same week's episode of Rampage, Ospreay teamed with United Empire stablemates Jeff Cobb and Kyle Fletcher, to defeat Chaos (Trent Beretta, Chuck Taylor and Rocky Romero).
+Ospreay returned to AEW on 14 June 2023 episode of Dynamite, attacking IWGP United States Heavyweight Champion Kenny Omega at the end of the show, ahead of the two men's upcoming match at Forbidden Door.
+On the same week's episode of Rampage, Ospreay teamed with United Empire stablemates Jeff Cobb and Kyle Fletcher to defeat Chaos (Trent Beretta, Chuck Taylor and Rocky Romero).

 Don Callis Family (2023–2024)

-Ospreay returned to AEW on the 16 August episode of Dynamite, aiding Don Callis by attacking Chris Jericho alongside Konosuke Takeshita, before being chased off by Jericho's ally Sammy Guevara.
-Later in the show, Jericho challenged Ospreay to a match at All In and shortly after the match was made official for the PPV.
-At All In, at Wembley Stadium, Ospreay defeated Jericho with the Stormbreaker.
-Once again under the leadership of Don Callis, Ospreay teamed with Konosuke Takeshita and Sammy Guevara, who had since betrayed Chris Jericho to join Callis, to face Jericho, Kenny Omega and Kota Ibushi, in a six-man tag-team match at WrestleDream.
-On 1 October at the event, Ospreay, Takeshita and Guevara were victorious.
+Ospreay returned to AEW on 16 August episode of Dynamite, aiding Don Callis by attacking Chris Jericho alongside Konosuke Takeshita, before being chased off by Jericho's ally Sammy Guevara.
+Later in the show, Jericho challenged Ospreay to a match at All In at Wembley Stadium.
+At All In, Ospreay defeated Jericho with the Stormbreaker.
+As a member of the Don Callis Family, Ospreay teamed with Konosuke Takeshita and Sammy Guevara, who had since betrayed Chris Jericho to join Callis, to face Jericho, Kenny Omega, and Kota Ibushi in a six-man tag-team match at WrestleDream on 1 October.
+At the event, Ospreay, Takeshita, and Guevara were victorious.